S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v1/technologies.md

 ## Apache Zookeeper

-- **Reason for Use:** Zookeeper allowed us to keep track of which storage nodes are alive and notify us when a node joins the cluster or when a node leaves/fails.
+- **Reason for Use:** Zookeeper serves as a node manager.
+It allows us to keep track of which storage nodes are alive and notify us when a node joins the cluster or when a node leaves/fails.
 - **Considered Alternatives:** Implementing this ourselves.

 ## Postgres